500 RYT - Florida

 DRAGONFLY YOGA TEACHER TRAINING PROGRAM

 Click here > To download the application

-Dragonfly Yoga Studio offers an extensive, comprehensive, and enriching Yoga teacher training program tailored to the 200YA student (RYT 200) who is registered with Yoga Alliance and in compliance with their standards.
+Dragonfly Yoga Studio in Fort Walton Beach offers an extensive, comprehensive, and enriching Yoga teacher training program tailored to the 200YA student (RYT 200) who is registered with Yoga Alliance and in compliance with their standards.
 This program and its teachers provide the sacred space, wisdom, and support necessary for you to blossom and grow along your own unique yogic path.
 This 270 hr hands-on training includes the following:

 YOGA ASANA, PRANAYAMA AND TEACHING MODALITIES:

 The asana practice and teaching modalities include a strong and eclectic blend of hatha yoga.

 Learn anatomy and physiology and its relationship to yoga asana, pranayama, and meditation through the wisdom of Doug Keller.
 Including injury and surgery recovery.